 Besides the potential legal and financial downsides, there is a moral aspect to student loan borrowing that should be considered.

 Student loans are guaranteed, meaning you don’t have to demonstrate that you have sufficient income or creditworthiness to qualify.
 In exchange for that guarantee, student loans never go away until they’re repaid—you lose the option to declare bankruptcy, or any other option to avoid repaying your debt.

 Part of the deal is that the money is meant to be used for education expenses.
 Obviously, that includes tuition, books, supplies, etc. But it’s also expected that one will use student loans for “room and board,” and “transportation to and from school,” and that’s where things often go south.

-Yes, you need a roof over your head and a cafeteria meal plan, but many students justify expenses like clothing, a new car, recreation… many expenses that they will spend decades paying for as they work to repay their student loans.
+Yes, you need a roof over your head, and a cafeteria meal plan, but many students justify expenses like clothing, a new car, recreation… many expenses that they will spend decades paying for as they work to repay their student loans.

 Using student loans to buy a house might satisfy the goal of keeping a roof over your head while you’re in school, but this is not the thing you borrowed the money for.

 Another ethical issue has to do with the other students seeking a college education with you.
-Some financial aid and student loan programs are limited and awarded on a first-come, first-served basis.
+Some financial aid and student loan programs are limited, and awarded on a first-come, first-served basis.
 If you take those funds and use them improperly, someone else may not have gotten all of the funds they needed for their legitimate education expenses.

 If you’re not prepared to use the student loan money as intended, you should let someone else do so.